eccelaine/COV2-Public-Clonotypes/README.md

 # Heat Map generation
 1. Identification of VJ combinations
+- Your sequences should be formatted as: ID,heavy_v,heavy_j,light_v,light_j
-- Run your sequences through the script VJcombos.py
+- Run this input file through the script VJcombos.py.

 2. Create heat map
 - Take output file from step 1 and run it through heatmaps.py